 Reducing time to release from 6 weeks to 34 minutes

-Automate and orchestrate the release pipeline with XL Release in order to accelerate software delivery, ensure that ING development and compliance standards are met, and provide visibility into every step of the process.
+Automate and orchestrate the release pipeline with XL Release in order to accelerate software delivery, ensure that development and compliance standards are met, and provide visibility into every step of the process.